 Option A – Let’s Get Back to Queerying! – A LGBTQ+ Human Library

-In breakout groups, participants will get the chance to explore a human library of LGBTQ+ identifying individuals comprising gay men, lesbians, transmen, transwomen, a queer co-parent, and a queer therapist.
-These human library sessions hope to ground the morning’s learnings in the lived experiences of the LGBTQ+ community, and are designed for direct interactions with LABTQ+ individuals in a non-clinical setting.
+In breakout groups, participants will get the chance to explore a human library of LGBTQ+ identifying individuals.
+These human library sessions hope to ground the morning’s learnings in the lived experiences of the LGBTQ+ community, and are designed for direct interactions with LGBTQ+ individuals in a non-clinical setting.

 Each session comprises a short introduction from seven “human books”, before participants are invited to ask them questions.
 After 3 such sessions, there will be a reflection session to conclude, which includes a panel with the “books” that compose the human library.